Swimming Rama Bowl with Crispy Baked Tofu

 Instructions

-- Mix all ingredients into a small saucepan and stir over low heat just until smooth.1 cup smooth peanut butter, ½ cup coconut milk, ½ cup vegetable or chicken broth, ¼ cup soy sauce, 2 tablespoon lime juice, 2 tablespoon brown sugar, 1 clove garlic, minced, hot sauce to taste
+- Mix all ingredients into a small saucepan and stir over low heat just until smooth.1 cup peanut butter, ½ cup coconut milk, ½ cup vegetable or chicken broth, ¼ cup soy sauce, 2 tablespoon lime juice, 2 tablespoon brown sugar, 1 clove garlic, minced, hot sauce to taste

 - Use immediately, or store in the refrigerator.